fortunkam/logic-app-state-machine-demo/README.md

 You will end up with a resource group containing 3 logic apps, a storage account and a logic app connection to table storage.

-When the script is completed you will have 2 urls.
-One to start the workflow, the other to advance it through the states.
+When the script is completed you will have a url for one of the logic apps.
+This can be dropped into the test.http script (uses the RestClient extension in VSCode to run).

 The logic apps are...
 The Base Workflow is the state machine